Ninja-Squad/ninja-squad.github.com/_posts/2018-10-19-angular-cli-7.0.md

-(with No as a default value if you just press Enter), and pick which CSS pre-processor you want, allowing to choose between CSS, SCSS, SASS, LESS and Stylus by using the arrows of your keyboard.
+(with No as a default value if you just press Enter), and pick which CSS pre-processor you want, allowing to choose between CSS, SCSS, SASS, LESS and Stylus by using the arrow keys.

-Note that this could be done already, but you had to know the correct flags to add.
+Note that all these options were already available, but you had to know the correct flags to add.
 For example `ng new ponyracer --routing --style=scss`.